BarbyKelly/quizproject/README.md

 # Estonia Quiz

 Estonia quiz has been created by Software Development student, as part of Code Institute's Javascript project.
 This quiz is for anyone who would like to test their knowledge about Estonia.
-Developer had planned to include an Extra part for this website, where visitors could find out more about Estonia, and see the research done by the developer for creating questions and answers for the quiz.
-Due to developer being a beginner in coding, this extra link is part of the website for now is included in the README file instead of a button on the website.

 Link to [Estonia Quiz](https://barbykelly.github.io/Estonia-Quiz/)